 The supposedly hot thing this year is SoLoMo (previously known under the heading of hyperlocal).
 You may say that it’s nothing new, Yelp and FourSquare for instance have been at it for a while.
 But it has evolved from focusing on places (eg cafes) to people (eg you) with a slew of new apps.
 Thus confirming the quote: ‘If you are not paying for it, you’re not the customer; you’re the product being sold.’
 Anyway, here is a selection of SoLoMo apps that I’ve used.

-Tagged is probably the least ‘Location/Local’ of the three.
+Tagged is probably the least ‘Location/Local’ of the ones I have reviewed here.
 It is also the most licentious.
 It appears to be a dating site, more than anything.
 It even has a game where you buy other users as ‘pets’.
 About 50% of accounts appear to have fake avatars (porn stars).
 I could be wrong, of course, and 50% of its users really are big breasted exhibitionists who want to be my friend.

 A much saner ‘world’ than Tagged.
 It highlights people who are near you that you either know (using your Facebook social graph) or have ‘friends’ who you may know.
 It also shows you how similar you are to them, based on your Facebook likes (eg you both like The Beatles).
 (Their logo was designed by a drunk person.)